chris-warner-II/chris-warner-II.github.io/_poetry/13_Otter_in_the_Ocean.md

 ---
 title: 'Otter in the Ocean'
 permalink: /poetry/13_Otter_in_the_Ocean/
-excerpt: "What is this emotion got him loping around, ..."
+excerpt: "What is this emotion got him loping around..."
 ---

 ***Verse 1:*** \